House Democratic Bill Hikes Corporate Taxes to Help Schools - Fox21Online

 House Democratic Bill Hikes Corporate Taxes to Help Schools

-Minnesota House Democrats have unveiled a tax bill that includes $1.2 billion in higher taxes, mostly on corporate foreign profits, and they propose to spend about three-fourths of the new revenues on education.

-ST. PAUL, Minn.-Minnesota House Democrats have unveiled a tax bill that includes $1.2 billion in higher taxes, mostly on corporate foreign profits, and they propose to spend about three-fourths of the new revenues on education.
+ST. PAUL, Minn.
+(AP) – Minnesota House Democrats have unveiled a tax bill that includes $1.2 billion in higher taxes, mostly on corporate foreign profits, and they propose to spend about three-fourths of the new revenues on education.

 Leaders of the House Democratic majority said Monday that most individual Minnesotans would see tax cuts under their proposal.
 The bill would bring the state’s tax code into conformity with the 2017 federal tax overhaul.